ENDA-Automation/amemo/README.md

 # amemo

-**amemo** is an experimental drop-in, type safe, persistent (or not), zero-dependency memoization library.
+**amemo** is an experimental drop-in, type-safe, persistent (or not), zero-dependency memoization library.

-It could be used to save time and resources by caching the results of expensive function calls, such as paid or rate limited API calls.
+It can be used to save time and resources by caching the results of expensive function calls, paid or rate-limited API calls.

-An in memory cache is also provided for non-persistent caching for environments where fs is not available.
+An in-memory cache is also provided for non-persistent caching in environments where the file system is not available.

-It should work both in Node.js and browser environments, but FileCacheStore is only available in Node.js.
-In browser environments, you can use MemCacheStorage or implement your own CacheStore interface.
-When MemCacheStorage is used, the cache will not be persistent and will be lost when the page is reloaded.
+It works in both Node.js and browser environments, but FileCacheStore is only available in Node.js.
+In browser environments, you can use MemCacheStore or implement your own CacheStore interface.
+When MemCacheStore is used, the cache will not be persistent and will be lost when the page is reloaded.

+> [!WARNING]
+> If the function being cached has side effects (i.e., it modifies an input object), these side effects won't run when the function result is served from cache.

 ## Usage